The Linear Life Plan

 - There is age discrimination, which although illegal, still makes the barriers to re-entering the work force, extremely difficult to overcome.

-- Work schedules toady are usually all or nothing, or they expect you to work third shift.
+- Work schedules toady are usually all or nothing.

 - Can only find work that is too physically challenging or not intellectually challenging.